100martini/Lifester/README.md

 ## What is this?

-It's a Star Wars-themed space game shooter where the monsters aren't aliens from outer space —
+It's a Star Wars-themed space shooter 2D game where the monsters aren't aliens from outer space —
 they're the ones from *inside* you.
 Depression, fear, doubt, your 3 AM thoughts, that email you still haven't replied to.

 You shoot them.
 With a spaceship.
 And it's oddly therapeutic.